top of page

 The program included:

-This performance was more than just a concert; it was a celebration of cultural richness, musical innovation, and female empowerment.
-Organised by La casa de nadie in collaboration with MuralMusicRooms, the event was also a tribute to the unparalleled creativity and enduring legacy of Latin American composers, whose works continue to inspire contemporary artists across genres.
-From Havana to Zurich: Alma String Quartet Live resonated deeply with its audience, leaving an indelible mark on the cultural landscape of Zurich and reaffirming the transformative power of music in uniting people across borders and generations.
+Alma String Quartet's performance was more than just a concert; it was a celebration of cultural richness, musical innovation, and female empowerment.
+Organised by La casa de nadie in collaboration with MuralMusicRooms, the event was also a tribute to the unparalleled creativity and enduring legacy of Latin American composers and arrangers, whose works continue to inspire contemporary artists across genres.
+As part of the concert series La casa de nadie Room Sessions, From Havana to Zurich: Alma String Quartet Live resonated deeply with its audience, leaving an indelible mark on the cultural landscape of Zurich and reaffirming the transformative power of music in uniting people across borders and generations.

 musician, bassist, bass player, relaxing on stage